armory/docs/content/en/docs/installation/armory-operator/op-config-manifest.md

 ---
-title: Configure Spinnaker Using a Manifest File
+title: Configure Armory Enterprise Using a Manifest File
 linkTitle: Config Using Manifest
-weight: 3
+weight: 10
 description: >
-  This guide describes the fields in the `SpinnakerService` manifest that the Spinnaker Operator uses to deploy Spinnaker or the Armory Operator uses to deploy Armory Enterprise.
+  This guide describes the fields in the `SpinnakerService` manifest that the the Armory Operator uses to deploy Armory Enterprise or the Spinnaker Operator uses to deploy Spinnaker.
 ---

 {{< include "armory-operator/os-operator-blurb.md" >}}

+## {{% heading "prereq" %}}

+* This guide assumes you want to expand the manifest file used in the Quickstart.
+* You know how to deploy Armory Enterprise or Spinnaker using a Kubernetes manifest file.
+See the Quickstart's [Single manifest file section]({{< ref "op-quickstart#single-manifest-file-option">}}).

 ## Kubernetes manifest file

-The structure of the manifest file is the same whether you are using the Spinnaker Operator or the Armory Operator.
-The value of certain keys, though, depends on whether you are deploying Spinnaker or Armory Enterprise.
+The structure of the manifest file is the same whether you are using the Armory Operator or the Spinnaker Operator.
+The value of certain keys, though, depends on whether you are deploying Armory Enterprise or Spinnaker.
+The following snippet is the first several lines from a `spinnakerservice.yml` manifest that deploys Armory Enterprise.

-{{< prism lang="yaml" line="2,11" >}}
+{{< prism lang="yaml" line="1,8" >}}
-# this is the top few lines from github.com/armory/spinnaker-operator/master/deploy/spinnaker/complete/spinnakerservice.yml
-apiVersion: spinnaker.io/v1alpha2  # this is the Spinnaker Operator version
+apiVersion: spinnaker.armory.io/{{< param "operator-extended-crd-version" >}}
 kind: SpinnakerService
 metadata:
   name: spinnaker
 spec:
-  # spec.spinnakerConfig - This section is how to specify configuration spinnaker
   spinnakerConfig:
-    # spec.spinnakerConfig.config - This section contains the contents of a deployment found in a halconfig .deploymentConfigurations[0]
     config:
-      version: <version>   # the Spinnaker version to deploy
+      version: <version>
       persistentStorage:
         persistentStoreType: s3
         s3:
-          bucket: <change-me> # Change to a unique name.
-Spinnaker stores application and pipeline definitions here
+          bucket: <s3-bucket-name>
           rootFolder: front50
 {{< /prism >}}

-* Line 2: `apiVersion` is the version of the Spinnaker Operator or the Armory Operator
+* Line 1: `apiVersion` is the CRD version of the `SpinnakerService` custom resource.
+   * If you are deploying Armory Enterprise, the value is `spinnaker.armory.io/{{< param "operator-extended-crd-version" >}}`; if you change this value, the Armory Operator won't process the manifest file.
    * If you are deploying Spinnaker, the value is `spinnaker.io/{{< param "operator-oss-crd-version" >}}`; if you change this value, the Spinnaker Operator won't process the manifest file.
-   * If you are deploying Armory Enterprise, the value is `spinnaker.armory.io/{{< param "operator-extended-crd-version" >}}`; if you change this value, the Armory Operator won't process the manifest file.
-* Line 11: `spec.spinnakerConfig.config.version`
+* Line 8: `spec.spinnakerConfig.config.version`
+   * If you are using the Armory Operator, this is the [version of Armory Enterprise]({{< ref "rn-armory-spinnaker" >}}) you want to deploy; for example, {{< param "armory-version-exact" >}}.
    * If you are using the Spinnaker Operator, this is the [version of Spinnaker](https://spinnaker.io/community/releases/versions/) you want to deploy; for example, `1.25`.
-   * If you are using the Armory Operator, this is the [version of Armory Enterprise]({{< ref "rn-armory-spinnaker" >}}) you want to deploy; for example, `2.25`.

-<details><summary>Expand to see a skeleton SpinnakerService manifest file</summary>
+<details><summary>Expand to see a skeleton manifest file</summary>

-This file is from the `armory/spinnaker-operator` [repo](https://github.com/armory/spinnaker-operator/blob/master/deploy/spinnaker/complete/spinnakerservice.yml).
+This file is from the public `armory/spinnaker-operator` [repo](https://github.com/armory/spinnaker-operator/blob/master/deploy/spinnaker/complete/spinnakerservice.yml).
+You use this file to configure and deploy Spinnaker.
+Note that the `apiVersion` is the SpinnakerService CRD used by the Spinnaker Operator.

 {{< github repo="armory/spinnaker-operator" file="/deploy/spinnaker/complete/spinnakerservice.yml" lang="yaml" options="" >}}
 </details>